 Upcoming Hoya Roundtables

 There are no scheduled Roundtables at this time.
-Be sure to check back in early 2017 for our first event of the new year.
+Be sure to check back during Fall 2017 for our first event of the next semester.

 November 2016 Hoya Roundtable Recap on Tuition

 Below is a recap of the Hoya Roundtable on Tuition from Thursday, November 17, 2016:

 Rise in tuition: How is tuition decided and what is the tuition projection for the next four years?

 - The Board of Directors sets the tuition in February for the following year

 - There is a projected rise in tuition each year for long term budgeting purposes and the University reviews this assumption annually as part of its process in developing those long term plans.

 Rise in expenses: In the past ten years there has been a 100% increase in expenses, is this normal?